How AC, Single-Phase and Three-Phase Electricity Work

 This is the effective value which is generally used to represent the AC voltage and current values.

-Whenever the AC quantity is given, it is assumed to be RMS value.
+Whenever the AC quantity is given, it is assumed to be the RMS value.

 Single-phase electricity refers to a system where a generator has one independent coil, with one live conductor supplying electricity to the single-phase loads and a neutral wire returning to the generator from the loads to make the circuit complete as shown in the following diagram.